We spend most of our adult lives working, so the ergonomics of our workplaces are extremely important.

 You can perform simple exercises at home that will build up your core strength and help support your lower back.
 While you may not be able to get your employer to pay for these exercises, they can make a big difference in your work life.

 If you are a forward-thinking business owner, it may not be a bad idea to consider encouraging employees to perform these activities or even providing space in the workday for them, especially if lower back pain has been a problem for your workforce.
+Kneeling chairs have also been shown to help reduce stress and pressure on the lower back and are a great alternative to the standard, traditional style of desk chair.

 Both some Pilates exercises and a specialized technique known as the McKenzie method have been suggested as superb ways to reduce lower back pain.